When to Plant Ranunculus

 For container planting, select a container that's large enough to accommodate the full-grown plant.
 Ensure there are adequate drainage holes to prevent waterlogging.
 Choose a spot for your container that receives full sun for at least 6 hours a day.
 When the danger of hard frost has passed, place the container in full sun all day.
 Of course, you may always plant in prepared beds.
 Just follow the directions below.

 How to Plant Ranunculus

 Before planting, soak your bulbs for a two to three hours in lukewarm water.
 DO NOT OVERSOAK.
 Choose well-draining soil with full sun exposure.
-Dig holes that allow you to plant the ranunculus 1-2 inches deep, and 6-9 inches apart.
+Dig holes that allow you to plant the ranunculus 2 to 3 inches deep, and 6 to 9 inches apart.
 Make sure that the "pointed" ends are facing downward.
 After planting, gently soak the soil.
-Learn why soaking bulbs is important here.

 Pre-sprouting ranunculus will allow your corms to bloom a few weeks earlier than normal.
 Soak corms in room-temperature water for three to four hours.
 Fill a flat-bottomed seed tray half-way with moist potting soil.
 Place corms in the tray and cover with more soil.
 Move the tray into an area that has consistent temperatures of 40 to 50°F for two weeks.
 Check the corms every three to four days to ensure the soil is moist, and remove any corms that show signs of rotting or molding.
 Once rootlets appear, it's time to plant!